oznogon/gattaibushido-public/playbooks/_playbook_template.md

 **Evolve Tech Paths:** When you evolve this, pick one of the following:

-* **Color Role:** Either add a Level to one of your Role Techs, or acquire a new Role Tech from your list.
+* **Chroma:** Either add a Level to one of your Role Techs, or acquire a new Role Tech from your list.
 * **Power Weapon:** Add a new Quality Tech of your choice to the weapon.
 * **Personal Robo:** Increase your Robo Rank by 1.